mtrudel/hap/README.md

 ### Regarding crypto support in Erlang

-[ERL-1078](https://bugs.erlang.org/browse/ERL-1078) fixes an authentication bug which (at least theoretically) affects the correctness of HAP.
-It is fixed in Erlang 22.1.6.
+In order to have access to the required crypto methods for HAP to function, a fairly recent version of Erlang is required (23.0 or better).

 Additionally, in order to have access to the `chacha20_poly1305` cipher that is required by HAP, Erlang needs to be linked aginst a version of OpenSSL newer than 1.1.0.
 On recent macOS versions this [can be problematic](https://github.com/asdf-vm/asdf-erlang#dealing-with-openssl-issues-on-macos).
 You'll need to manually install a suitable version of OpenSSL and link against it.
 If you're using homebrew and asdf, something like this will work nicely: